connext/indra/README.md

 2019-03-04T15:13:46.214023700Z     at Module._compile (internal/modules/cjs/loader.js:689:30)
 ```

-If you noticed this error in the node, for example, you can reinstall dependencies by running `make clean && make start`.
+If you notice this kind of error in the node logs, for example, you can reinstall dependencies by running `make clean && make start` (this will take a few minutes).

 This happen when you run `npm install` manually and then try to deploy the app using docker.
 Some dependencies (eg scrypt) have pieces in C that need to be compiled.
 If they get compiled for your local machine, they won't work in docker & vice versa.

+In general, if you manually run `npm install` or add any new dependencies, you'll need to rebuild and restart (`make && make restart`) before the Indra stack will start up properly again.

 ### Ethprovider or Ganache not working